 “You’ve got all these cops thinking you’re a lawyer,” his brother, a cop, bluntly tells him, “and you’ve got all these lawyers thinking you’re some kind of cop.
 You’ve got everybody fooled; everybody but you!
 You know exactly what you are.”

-Michael Clayton is a rusted-out shell of a former litigator whose “special” skill is in-house damage control; a “fixer” in a high-powered law firm or as Clayton prefers, a janitor.
+Michael Clayton is a rusted-out shell of a litigator whose “special” skill is in-house damage control; a “fixer” in a high-powered law firm, or as Clayton puts it, a janitor.
 And he seems resigned to the role in spite of the fact that every other aspect of his life is a mess that he can’t quite clean up.
 Saddled with $75,000 of debt from a lost restaurant and divorced, Clayton drives his young son around with him on some of his “errands.”
-While the son knows the father is struggling, he doesn’t suspect what his mother, the ex-wife, has known for sometime, that Clayton was a talented lawyer who sold-out years ago to the kind of prestige whose only allegiance is to the elite client base and bottom line.
+While the son knows the father is struggling, he doesn’t suspect what his mother, the ex-wife, has known for sometime: that Clayton was a talented lawyer who sold-out years ago to the kind of prestige whose only allegiance is to the elite client base and bottom line.

 In spite of movie star looks and Ocean’s Eleven charm, George Clooney shines brightest when he plays morally complex characters: the morally conflicted CIA agent in Syriana; the morally principled TV producer in Good Night, and Good Luck; and now the morally bankrupt lawyer in Michael Clayton.
 Each of these characters face a crisis of conscience that forces them to look within themselves to find their integrity.

 What makes each of them compelling in their own way are the various shades of ethical relativism that color their lives and ultimately affect their decision making.
 In Syriana, Bob Barnes must choose between ethics and expediency.
 In Good Night, and Good Luck, Fred Friendly, with his job on the line, must take a stand to expose a fear-mongering Joe McCarthy.
 Michael Clayton must choose between toeing the company line or exposing a client with an incriminating memo.